 During family therapy, not all family members will be or will have to be present at all sessions.
 Sometimes the therapist might want to work on one with certain family members or work with different sections of the family together at a time like the children together or have a session where it is just the caretakers.
-That does not mean that the family will never meet together as a whole.
+That does not mean that the family will never meet together as a whole family.

-What is One of the Biggest Myths in Family Therapy?
+What Is One of the Biggest Myths in Family Therapy?

 In therapy, parents are not automatically pointed to as the cause of all of the children’s problems.
 Many people do inherit certain traits or they are raised in a way that encourages certain patterns, but the overall fact that people are responsible for their own choices is not forgotten.
 This, however, does not mean that all other family members bear no part in the path that leads the individual to substance abuse.

 Can I Go to Any Therapist for Family Therapy?

 It is important to find a therapist who specializes in your family’s particular needs.
 If your family therapist has never dealt with a family facing a substance abuse disorder before, they might not be the right therapist for you.
 Luckily, the therapists at addiction recovery centers are specially trained to help families who are facing addiction problems.